StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-manipulation/STOP_ROUTINE_LOAD.md

 ## Description

-Stop a Routine Load job.
+Stops a Routine Load job.

 <RoutinelLoadPrivNote />

 ::: warning

-- A stopped Routine Load job can not be resumed.
+- A stopped Routine Load job cannot be resumed.
+Therefore, please proceed with caution when executing this statement.
 - If you only need to pause the Routine Load job, you can execute [PAUSE ROUTINE LOAD](./PAUSE _ROUTINE_LOAD.md).

 :::